bk138/multivnc/README.md

 [![Become a patron](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://www.patreon.com/bk138)

-MultiVNC is a cross-platform Multicast-enabled VNC viewer using wxWidgets and libvncclient .
+MultiVNC is a cross-platform Multicast-enabled VNC viewer using wxWidgets and libvncclient.
 It runs on Unix, Mac OS X and Windows.
 There also is an [Android version](/android/).

 Both the desktop and the mobile version feature: